 In the diabetic group, a decrease in pancreatic islet numbers and size, atrophy and vacuolation, and invasion of connective tissues in the parenchyma of pancreatic islets were detected after 8 days, but, compared to the diabetic group, these abnormal histological signs dramatically decreased in the group treated with the extract.
 In contrast, these changes became much more severe in the diabetic wounded groups four and eight days after incision.
 Treatment of these two latter groups greatly ameliorated these changes.

-The densities of Krt16 and reactivity in all tested groups and periods
+The intensity of Krt16 in the tested groups and periods are shown in Fig. 4 and Table 2.

 Krt16 is not expressed in healthy epidermal skin.
 Its reaction is restricted to epidermal cells and dermal glands.
 The reactivity was medium in both normal wounded and normal wounded treated groups while it showed low and dense activity in diabetic wounded and diabetic wounded treated animals 4 days after wound incision.